 The only sign may be gums that bleed on normal brushing.
 Patients usually think they have brushed too HARD.
 Actually, they are brushing too FAST, and in the WRONG AREAS!

-They are missing the pockets, where masses of bacteria hide.
+They are missing the pockets, where masses of bacteria hide, under the gum edge around each and every tooth.

 Pockets are very difficult to clean.
 This is why gum disease is so hard to keep under control, once it has started.